 On the night of November 12th, head outside to try and spot the Northern Taurids meteors as this shower peaks in activity on the 12th.
 The Taurids run from approximately October 20th to November 30th.
-On the night of peak activity, you can spot up to 10 meteors per hour; unfortunately, the moon will not be at a great phase, nearly full and 78% illuminated.
+On the night of peak activity, you can spot up to 10 meteors per hour.
+Best of all, the Moon will be completely in its new phase, and 0% illuminated – no light interference tonight!

 Look for the Taurids radiant point in the constellation of Taurus.
 For most people, it will be in the eastern or southern sky depending on your location.
 Keep your eyes peeled in the general direction of Taurus, but look around that area of the night sky to spot meteors with longer tails.